 Chronic back pain can be a source of stress and anxiety.
 Stress and anxiety have a negative effect on all body systems.
 Spinal manipulation can effectively treat and manage chronic back pain according to The Journal of the American Medical Association.
 Reducing chronic pain can help reduce stress.

-Chronic pain also leads to poor posture.
+Chronic pain also leads to poor posture, as stated by doctors from pain clinic huntsville.
 Poor posture affects the spine.
 When the spine is out of alignment the nervous system doesn’t work properly.
 Unnecessary strain and tension on the musculoskeletal system further stresses the body.
-The spine is the main system of communication between the brain and the rest of the body.
-Chiropractors are trained to bring the spine back into alignment, which restores nervous system function.
+The spine is the main system of communication between the brain and the rest of the body and according to Movement 101, chiropractors are trained to bring the spine back into alignment, which restores nervous system function.

 STRESS AND THE NERVOUS SYSTEM